rojounooo/Suricata/suricata.md

 #  Network Monitoring with Suricata

 ## Overview
-This project demonstrated how to use the open source IDS/IPS **Suricata** for **network monitoring** in a virtualised lab.
+This project demonstrates how to use the open source IDS/IPS **Suricata** for **network monitoring** in a virtual lab.
 The aim is to detect, log and analyse network threats.

 ## Tools & Technologies
 - **VirtualBox** - To run the virtual lab